PX4/PX4-Devguide/en/debug/jtag_pins.md

 ### Custom Cables

-You can also create or build your own cables for the board you want to use (some might have a "Pixkawk debug connector" while others might have special connectors, or just pads.
+You can also create or build your own cables for the board you want to use.

 ![Cables](../../assets/debug/just_cables.jpg)